Arseny15/Car-Shop-Project/README.md

-- You can generate the second required action related to the user story: Use JCheckBox in potential car buyers section for sorting cars by: car brand, price, color, car year, mileage.
+- You can generate the second required action related to the user story: Use JCheckBox in potential car buyers section for sorting cars by: car brand, same car price, under or equal specific price, color, car year, mileage.

 - You can locate my visual component by pressing the button "SHOW IMAGE of DREAM CAR".